About SIPI Board of Regents

 The SIPI Board of Regents serves as the official representative group for the college and has significant roles in both advisory and policy making for the college.
 Working closely with the SIPI President, the Board strives to develop a working relationship to enable shared governance with administration, faculty, staff, and students.
 This eleven-member board are representatives appointed by their respective tribal entities and includes the Student Government Association President, as well as SIPI's President Emeritus or a SIPI alumnus.

-• Adam Jerome Begaye, Chair
+• Adam Jerome Begaye, Chair, Navajo Nation/New Mexico

-Adam Jerome Begaye, Chair
+Adam Jerome Begaye, Chair, Navajo Nation/New Mexico

 Adam Begaye is a member of the Navajo Nation.
 He is Oozéí Táchii'nii (Red Running into the Water People Clan) with Hopi heritage, born for Bįįh bitoodnii (Deer Spring Clan), his maternal grandfather is Ta'neeszahnii (Tangle Clan), and his paternal grandfather is 'Áshįįhi (Salt People Clan).
 He is originally from Shiprock, NM.